 Though humans can barely perceive the smell of baking soda, spiders can’t stand the odor.
-If you see spiders, nests, and web-activity on carpeted areas, sprinkle some baking soda in the area.
-Baking soda can be harmful to dogs in large quantities, but the good news is that you only need a small amount to keep the spiders away.
+If you see spiders, nests, and web activity on carpeted areas, sprinkle some baking soda there.
+Baking soda can harm dogs in large quantities, but the good news is that you only need a small amount to keep the spiders away.

 It is less likely that you have turmeric lying around the house, but if you experience pain or inflammation, you may have a bottle of turmeric in your bathroom.
 Tumeric is commonly used for osteoarthritis, hay fever, depression, liver disease, high cholesterol, and to stop itching.
 Tumeric can help with spiders, though it is not as effective as some of the other items we have listed.
 That said, it is very helpful in getting rid of ants and flies.
 Thus, turmeric is a definite contender for spider control because, without the spider’s food source (ants and flies), spiders are likely to die off or move elsewhere.